techboy04/Infected-T6Zombies/README.md

 - Origins: In the center of the staff room
 - Nuketown: Between the Yellow and Middle house

+The cure skull requires power to be on!

 ## Configuration
 This mod contains a few configurable options!